ACCLAB/DABEST-python/README.md

 - scipy (1.0.0)
 - pandas (0.21.0).

-To obtain these package dependencies easily, it is highly recommended to download the Anaconda distribution of Python from [https://www.continuum.io/downloads](https://www.continuum.io/downloads).
+To obtain these package dependencies easily, it is highly recommended to download the [Anaconda distribution](https://www.continuum.io/downloads) of Python.

 ## Installation